zburgermeiszter/twinkl-interview/README.md

 # Senior Platform Engineer take-home test @ Twinkl

 This repo is deploying a TypeScript Lambda function to AWS using Terraform.
 The Lambda is listing EC2 instances, and saving the list of metadata to EC2.
 The execution is triggered over HTTPS by sending a GET request to an URL.
 The URL is printed at the end of the Terraform apply step.

+## Presentation

+The requested presentation for Part 2 of the task is available in the `presentation` folder of this repository.

 ## Streamlined Developer Experience

 Terragrunt is used for IaC because it handles Terraform state bucket creation without extra manual deployment.
 It is also splitting the state to limit the blast radius.

 Terrarunt is using OpenTofu in the background instead of Terraform due to licensing reasons.